 1. Comfort and validate their experience

-For example, if your child is disappointed because she did not get into her dream college you could say, “That’s so disappointing, I know you were really hoping to get in.”
+For example, if your child is disappointed because they did not get into their dream college you could say, “That’s so disappointing, I know you were really hoping to get in.”
 Many well-intentioned parents attempt to minimize feelings of disappointment for their kids, but miss the big picture.
-Your child is disappointed and may need some comfort before she can consider the other alternatives.
+Your child is disappointed and may need some comfort before they can consider the other alternatives.

 2. Make failing safe